axopy/axopy/docs/user_guide/task.rst

 AxoPy experiments are event-driven, following the way graphical user interface frameworks tend to operate.
 This can be an unfamiliar way of writing programs, so it's important to understand the overall idea before seeing some of the details.
-Tasks in an experiment all go through the same lifecycle.
-First, the :class:`Task` instances are created (by you) and then they're handed off to an :class:`~axopy.experiment.Experiment`, like we saw in the previous section:
+Tasks in an experiment all go through the same lifecycle, shown below.
+First, the :class:`Task` instances are created (by you) and then they're handed off to an :class:`~axopy.experiment.Experiment`, like we saw in the previous
+section:

 .. code-block:: python